Blurro/MKArcadeGPDXTool/README.md

 **Submeshes in Blender:** All submeshes are named the same as their main mesh + with suffix ".xxx" (a period followed by 3 digits), & are also siblings to their main mesh.
 All main meshes must be listed in preset txt so submeshes can be found and treated as such.

-*If submesh explanation doesn't make sense, just export some characters with the 'n' arg and open in these 3D programs to see how submeshes work*
+*If submesh explanation doesn't make sense, just export some characters and open them in these 3D programs to see how submeshes work*

 This is my first time making a tool for an overlooked model format like this and I've definitely learned some things.
 Sonic custom character on the way!